ewgRa/test_tasks/system_design/tinyurl/README.md

 ###Functional requirements:

 - User needs to be able to enter long url.
 Our service should save that url and generate a short link.
-- Clicking on the short link our service should redirect the user to original long url
+- Clicking on the short link our service should redirect the user to original long url.
 - User should have the option to enter the expiration date.
 After that date passed, short link should be invalid.*
 - Users should create an account to use service.
-Service can have usage limit per user*
+Service can have usage limit per user.*
-- User is allowed to create his own short link*
+- User is allowed to create his own short link.*
-- Service should have metrics, for example, most visited links*
+- Service should have metrics, for example, most visited links.*

 *\* nice to have, out of the scope of the current implementation*